May also occur later on in the game to a whole bunch of provinces. For

 Despair: When they insist on fighting each other.

-Exasperation: Just when you've fought off 2 of your neighbours, the
+Exasperation: Just when you've fought off 2 of your neighbours, the third comes barging in.

 Frustration: Getting a build when all your home dots are occupied.